VIETNAM 2021: IMMERSION-EXPANSION IS FOR…

 WHAT IF YOU DON’T WANT TO DO AN ACTIVITY

 But all activities are optional.
 If you really don’t want to take part you don’t have to.
-That being said, you have invested a lot to attend this retreat – in yourself, your family, financially, making time out – and you owe it to yourself to take away as much as possible from the experience.
+That being said, you have invested a lot to attend Vietnam2021 – in yourself, your family, financially, making time out – and you owe it to yourself to take away as much as possible from the experience.

 The Vietnamese love food and put much effort into creating fresh, tasty dishes to cater for a wide range of tastes.
 All meals contain a range of dishes and can be varied to suit tastes and any dietary restrictions.
 You will be able to provide details of these on your intake form.